Reedy River Water Quality Group

 The Reedy River Water Quality Group has one mission.
 We want to protect, preserve, and improve water quality in the Reedy River.
 To do this, we’ve gathered local city and county agencies, utilities, homeowners groups, conservation groups, and area citizens to work together toward reducing the amount of nutrients flowing into the river.

-Following this new process established by EPA and DHEC, the Reedy River Water Quality Group has become a national leader in water quality restoration by working with the public to reduce the amount of pollutants flowing into the river.
+Following this new process established by USEPA and SCDES, the Reedy River Water Quality Group has become a national leader in water quality restoration by working with the public to reduce the amount of pollutants flowing into the river.

 reedyriver

 A kick-off meeting was held in March 2015, and 75 people attended to learn about the project, ask questions, discuss ideas, and join one of the committees that had their first meetings that day.
-These committees will develop the plans for taking care of the river.
+These committees will developed the plans for protecting and preserving the Reedy River.

-The Group will monitor water quality, model the river system, teach the public about pollution prevention, review successful practices, and analyze economic impact.
-We will choose programs that will have the highest benefit to the community and the environment in the most cost friendly way.
+The Group has monitored water quality, modeled the river system, taught the public about pollution prevention, reviewed successful practices, and analyzed economic impact.
+We are choosing programs that will have the highest benefit to the community and the environment in the most cost friendly way.

 Come join us!